-- 1. The student completes a SPRF.
+- The student meets with their faculty advisor-and dissertation chair (if applicable)-to discuss whether the supplemental will significantly contribute to the student's clinical training goals, the student's capacity to take on additional clinical training - The student completes a Supplemental Practicum Request Form (SPRF).
+The SPRF is available on the PsyD Students Canvas portal (Clinical Training / Practicum / Clinical Training Forms for the current training year).
 The SPRF includes basic information about the prospective practicum and a rationale for the desired placement.
-The rationale must clearly and thoroughly articulate how the placement will supplement the student's completed training or how it helps achieve the student's future clinical goals. - 2.
-The student meets with their faculty advisor to discuss the SPRF and to obtain the faculty advisor's signature on the form. - 3.
-If applicable, the student meets with their dissertation chair to discuss the SPRF and to obtain the dissertation chair's signature on the form. - 4.
-The signed SPRF is submitted to the DCT. - 5.
-The DCT reviews the SPRF and consults with the student's faculty advisor, dissertation chair, and other faculty as needed. - 6.
-The DCT provides the student with a decision on their request within 2 weeks of receipt during the academic year.
-Processing time may take longer during summer.
+The rationale must clearly and thoroughly articulate how the placement will supplement the student's completed training or how it helps achieve the student's future clinical goals.

+- The student meets with their faculty advisor to discuss the SPRF and to obtain the faculty advisor's signature on the form.
+If applicable, the student also meets with their dissertation chair to discuss the SPRF and to obtain the dissertation chair's signature on the form. - The signed SPRF is submitted to the DCT. - The DCT reviews the SPRF and consults with the student's faculty advisor, dissertation chair (if applicable), and other faculty as needed.
+The DCT meets with the student to discuss the request. - The DCT provides the student with a decision on their request within 2 weeks of receipt during the academic year.
+Processing time may take longer during summer or during holiday breaks when the university is closed.
+If the SPRF is approved, the DCT provides the student with information about next steps.

-In addition to the student requirements described above, students who receive approval for a supplemental practicum must complete all required clinical documentation for practicum sites (e.g., Placement Information Form, Evaluations) and must meet posted deadlines for submission, which can be found on Canvas in the PsyD Students Portal (Clinical Training).
+In addition to the student requirements described above, students who receive approval for a supplemental practicum must complete all required clinical documentation for practicum sites (e.g., Practicum Information Form, PLC, Evaluations) and must meet posted deadlines for submission, which can be found on Canvas in the PsyD Students Portal (Clinical Training / Practicum).

-Externships
+P5/Externships

-Externship is for students in the fifth year of training or beyond who have not completed a predoctoral internship and who are engaged in program-approved clinical training.
-Students in Externship will enroll in an Externship course.
-Students in Externship are required to complete all of the paperwork by the same deadlines established for and required in any of the practicums.
+P5 practicum/Externship is for students in the fifth year of training or beyond who have not completed a predoctoral internship and who are engaged in program-approved clinical training.
+Students in P5/Externship will enroll in an Externship course.
+Students in Externship are required to complete all of the paperwork by the same deadlines required for other practica.